 I watched how he ate, his jowls moving slowly backward and forward, his Adam’s apple sliding up and down as he drank the kefir.
 When the phone rang I pushed it across the table toward him.

 He took the phone in his hand, looked at the name which had flashed up on the screen, and pressed the answer button.

 “Yes, I’m back.
 Just now,” he said, getting up and walking over to the window.
 “On the morning flight . . . yes, direct. . . no problems. . . just a bit shaky. . . as you know yourself, New York is on a completely different scale. . . exactly. . . me too. . . ” I sat and watched him speak, seeing how he changed more and more as he did so, and outside the half-bare tree tops were swaying in the wind.

 The dog crunched away at his last chicken bone under the table.

 Once he’s washed and combed, been given some ringworm tablets and a rabies injection, he could be just like any other dog, I thought to myself.
 We can take him out to the island on weekends.
 He’ll chase seagulls on the beach, and when we skim stones on the water he’ll run into the water after them.

 Markus had finished the call, and was standing with his coffee cup in his hand, looking out the window at the town.

 “What’s his name?”
-I asked, as I tried to work out the distance in miles from the gaps between the peals of thunder and the flashes of lightening.
-The storm was getting further away, I was able to count to six.
+I asked, as I tried to work out the distance in miles from the gaps between the peals of thunder and the flashes of lightning.
+The storm was getting farther away, I was able to count to six.
 “Looks like he could be a purebreed.”